connormdoane/vulkanengine/README.md

 - Vk-bootstrap: Utility functions that simplify the boilerplate code for getting Vulkan up and running
 - SDL: Used for window creation and user input
 - fmt: String formatting library
+- vk\_implementations: Factory functions for Vulkan info structs, from vkguide